 Instructions

-- Cut the wings at each joint, and discard the wing tips or save them for stock.
-Dredge the drumettes and wingettes in the seasoned flour and shake off the excess.
+- Cut the wings at each joint.
+Discard the wing tips or save them for stock.

-- Deep-fry the wings in batches for about 5 to 7 minutes, stirring once to make sure they cook evenly.
-Depending on the size of your pot, you may be able to fry about 5 or 6 wings at a time.
+- Deep-fry the wings in batches for about 8 to 10 minutes, stirring once to ensure they cook evenly.
 When the wings are just beginning to brown, remove them from the oil and drain them on a wire rack resting on a cookie sheet.

-- While the wings are baking, prepare the sauce by melting the butter along with the garlic powder in a small pan over medium-low heat.
+- While the wings are frying, prepare the sauce by melting the butter with the seasoned salt, ground black pepper, and garlic powder in a small pan over medium-low heat.
 Stir half of the Parmesan cheese into the melted butter.

-- When the wings have finished baking, place them in a large bowl.
-Pour the melted garlic butter over the wings and toss until the wings are well coated.
+- Place the wings in a large bowl.
+Pour the sauce over the wings and toss to coat.

-- To serve, sprinkle the remaining Parmesan cheese over the wings and sprinkle with parsley, if desired.
+- To serve, sprinkle with parsley and the remaining Parmesan cheese.

 Video